AriFordsham/GHCWiki/records.md

 - only very inefficient code could be generated, if you have to access or update a field of some unknown record.
 In the end, every record type was basically a map.
 - it turned out that errors stemming from mistyping a field name often could not be diagnosed at the point where they were committed, but led to inferred types with crazy signatures and an incomprehensible type error at the use side of the function that contained the error.
-- the extra constraints complicated the type checker and did not play well with higher kinded type variables (at least in the code I had then, I do not claim that this is nessecarily so).
+- the extra constraints complicated the type checker and did not play well with higher-kinded type variables (at least in the code I had then, I do not claim that this is necessarily so).

 SORF without abstraction over fields may be able to avoid some of these potential downsides, and a judicious (no virtual fields, etc) implementation of either could look very similar to the programmer.